IndustrialArduino/OTA-on-ESP/OTA_on_ESP32_over_EC25_via_SMS/README.md

 ```

-Running the OTA Update
+### Running the OTA Update
-The ESP32 listens for incoming SMS messages.
+## 1.The ESP32 listens for incoming SMS messages.

-When it receives update, it:
+## 2.When it receives update, it:
      Connects to the internet
      Configures SSL
      Downloads the firmware to RAM:firmware.bin
      Streams it chunk-by-chunk to ESP32 flash
      Closes the file and restarts

-Sends an SMS: Firmware Updated Successfully
+## 23.Sends an SMS: Firmware Updated Successfully

-Example Output
+### Example Output
 Here's what you should see in the Serial Monitor during the OTA process: